 Nadia Hironaka and Matthew Suib have worked as artistic collaborators since 2008.
 Their installation After Provisional Monument for the New Revolution, a panoramic moving image, was on view in 2011 at the Institute of Contemporary Art in Philadelphia.
 Their piece The Fall (2010) was acquired by the Philadelphia Museum of Art for their permanent collection.
+Recently, they were recipients of residencies at the Headlands Center for the Arts and the Banff Centre.
+In fall of 2014, they debuted the Mural Arts Program’s first long-running moving image mural Ghosts of Philadelphia Industry.

 Click here to download a PDF CV.